Dakarlug/test_backbone_app_tutorial/README.md

 Play with View:
 ==============

-For testing whow backbone View Work in a real context , I prosose you to do more Things (Test basic app That will go basic things ) .it only create One view , and take One Model, And bind An Model change event ie When you change the speaker_name , This wiew will increment
+For testing how backbone View Work in a real context , I prosose you to do more Things (Test basic app That will go basic things ) .it only create One view , and take One Model, And bind An Model change event ie When you change the speaker_name , This wiew will increment